port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/datadog/datadog.md

 To view and test the integration's mapping against examples of the third-party API responses, use the jq playground in your [data sources page](https://app.getport.io/settings/data-sources).
 Find the integration in the list of data sources and click on it to open the playground.

-Additional examples of blueprints and the relevant integration configurations can be found on the datadog [examples page](example.md)
+Examples of blueprints and the relevant integration configurations can be found on the datadog [examples page](examples.md)

 ## Let's Test It